 Mr Wangdi emphasised, “It is critical that the COP26 prioritize the issue of loss and damage caused by climate change.
 Our people are suffering in a variety of ways as a result of a crisis that they did little to cause.
 It is now time to discuss how the international community can fairly address the loss and the damage manifesting in developing countries because of climate change.
 We want to see Loss and Damage prioritized at COP 26 and beyond.”

 Ministers from the Least Developed Countries (LDCs) convened for the Least Developed Countries Group on Climate Change High-Level Ministerial Meeting on 11 October 2021 in Thimphu, Bhutan, and virtually in order to prepare for the 26th Conference of the Parties (COP26) to the United Nations Framework Convention on Climate Change (UNFCCC).
 The meeting was designed to bring Ministers up to date on the current state of UNFCCC negotiations and prepare for effective participation of the LDC Group at COP26.
 Ministers discussed the key issues and challenges and provided strategic political guidance for COP26 and beyond.
-The meeting closed with the adoption of the Thimphu Call for Ambition and Action on Climate Change, which lays out key priorities for the LDC Group (linked).
+The meeting closed with the adoption of the Thimphu Call for Ambition and Action on Climate Change, which lays out key priorities for the LDC Group (available in French and English).

 The LDC Group is made up of the 46 Least Developed Countries, which disproportionately suffer from the ever-increasing impacts of climate change despite contributing the least to global warming.
 Representing over one billion people throughout Africa, Asia-Pacific and the Caribbean, the group negotiates as a bloc in the UN climate negotiations to secure a fair and ambitious global response to climate change.